mabonmn/mabonmn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>University of Cininnati</a>.
-"How big could you dream, if you knew you would never fail?"
+subtitle: <a href='#'>University of Cininnati</a>. " Empowering the Future with Intelligent Deliverance."

 profile:
   align: right